Interested in Enrolling Your Child?

 Immaculate Conception School reserves the right to maintain an order of priority for admission of students.
 ICS gives preference to Catholic students of registered and contributing families living within the parish.

-Class size is determined by the laws of the State of Tennessee and standards of SACS.
+Class size is determined by the laws of the State of Tennessee and standards of AdvancED.
 If there are more applicants than places in a class, a priority order listing will be used.
 The order of priority will be as follows:

-Class size is determined by the laws of the State of Tennessee and standards of SACS.
+Class size is determined by the laws of the State of Tennessee and standards of AdvancED.
 If there are more applicants than places in a class, a priority order listing will be used.
 The order of priority will be as follows:

 - Currently enrolled students who are preregistered